SabrineAmri/multimodal_fake_news_detection/README.md

 - **F1-Score**: 98.26%

 ## **Future Work**
+-**Multimodality Integration**: Currently, the project "fake_news_detection.ipynb" only handles text data.
+Future work will involve the integration of multimodal data (both text and image) for enhanced fake news detection.
 - **Explainability**: Plan to integrate explainable AI techniques, such as LIME or SHAP, to provide interpretability of the model's predictions.
 - **Model Improvements**: Further fine-tuning of the model and experimentation with other transformer-based architectures.